-The EYE-TA will be administered between October 10- November 8, 2023.
-The results of the EYE-TA will be shared with parents/guardians in November 2023.
-Specific dates TBD.
-A written progress report is not required in the fall for children enrolled in Kindergarten.
+The results of the EYE-TA will be shared with parents/guardians at the Goal Setting Conferences .

 A written progress report is not required in the fall for children enrolled in Kindergarten.
 Parents/guardians of Kindergarten children will receive two written progress reports to document learning.